traefik/traefik/docs/content/deprecation/features.md

 ### Kubernetes CRDs API Version "traefik.io/v1alpha1"

 In v2.10, the Kubernetes CRDs API Version "traefik.io/v1alpha1" will not be supported in Traefik v3 itself.
-However, an automatic migration path to the next version will be available.